crungo-net/treat-dispenser-api/README.md

 - **Half step** (4096 steps per rotation, smoother motion)

 Other step modes (quarter, eighth, sixteenth) are defined but not implemented for this motor.

-### NEMA-14 Motor Support

-The application also supports NEMA-14 stepper motors with the A4988 driver, using the following default pin configuration:

-- Pin 26: Direction pin
-- Pin 19: Step pin
-- Pin 13: Sleep pin
-- Pin 6: Reset pin
-- Pin 17: Enable pin

-The NEMA-14 motor:
-- Has 200 steps per full rotation (1.8° per step)
-- Currently supports full-step mode only
-- Requires proper power supply for the A4988 driver (DC 12V 2A)

-To use the NEMA-14 motor, set `MOTOR_TYPE=StepperNema14` in your environment variables.

-The motor control logic enforces a configurable cooldown period after each dispensing operation to protect hardware (default: 5 seconds, configurable via `MOTOR_COOLDOWN_MS` or in the YAML configuration).

 ### Motor Type Configuration